lbussy/Arduino-Log/README.md

 ## Tested for

-* All Arduino boards (Uno, Due, Mini, Micro, Yun...)
+* All Arduino boards (Uno, Due, Mini, Micro, Yun, and others)
 * ESP8266
+* ESP32

 ## Downloading

-This package has been published to the Arduino & PlatformIO package managers, but you can also download it from GitHub.
+[thijse](https://github.com/thijse) published his version of this library to the Arduino & PlatformIO package managers, but you can also download it from GitHub.

 - By directly loading fetching the Archive from GitHub:
  1. Go to [https://github.com/thijse/Arduino-Log](https://github.com/thijse/Arduino-Log)